 Partner and Co-Founder

-Beth graduated from Harvard College in 1990 with an A.B. in English and American Literature.
+Beth graduated from Harvard College in 1990 with a BA in English and American Literature.
 For over twenty years, she was an alumna interviewer for Harvard in both NYC and in Silicon Valley, CA. She has conducted hundreds of evaluative interviews on behalf of the university and through this experience, she acquired intimate knowledge of the college admissions and selection process.
 Beth received her MBA in Marketing from Northwestern University’s Kellogg School of Management in 1997.
-For over 15 years, Beth worked in advertising, public relations and marketing for consumer products companies and internet start-ups.
-Her love of writing and speaking has always inspired her to help others with their own presentation skills –both on paper and in person.
-From 2002 to 2011, Beth lived in the San Francisco Bay Area and was on the Board of Trustees for both The Carey Elementary School and the Bay Area Discovery Museum.
+For over 15 years, Beth worked in advertising, public relations, and marketing for consumer products companies and start-ups.
+Her love of writing and speaking often inspired her to help others with their own presentation skills -both on paper and in person.
+From 2002 to 2011, Beth lived in the San Francisco Bay Area, and she was a member of the Board of Trustees for both The Carey Elementary School and the Bay Area Discovery Museum.

 Beth has worked extensively with under-served students in need of college guidance through a Westchester County non-profit organization that provides college counseling services to Yonkers high school students.
-Beth (and Nancy) also run pro-bono workshops on various aspects of the college process for students and high school teachers in Yonkers, New York.
+Beth (and Nancy) also conduct pro-bono workshops on various aspects of the college process for students and high school teachers in Yonkers, New York.

 A resident of Scarsdale, Beth is a dedicated school and community volunteer.
-Currently, she serves on the Advisory Council of Yonkers Partners in Education.
-Beth has also chaired teams for the Scarsdale Young Writers Workshop, the Fox Meadow Elementary School Compact Committee, the Scarsdale High School Debate Invitational, and various events at her synagogue.
+Beth has chaired teams for the Scarsdale Young Writers Workshop, the Scarsdale High School Speech & Debate team, and various search committees and events at her synagogue.

 Beth has completed the New York State Association of College Admissions Counseling (NYSACAC) Summer Institute and the Independent Educational Consultants Association (IECA) Summer Training Institute.
-She is a member of the National Association for College Admissions Counseling (NACAC), NYSACAC, Higher Education Consultants Association (HECA) and is an associate member of IECA.
+She is a member of the National Association for College Admissions Counseling (NACAC), NYSACAC, and is an associate member of IECA.

 Nancy S. Stuzin